 - Professional Money Managers with ESG Track Records

 1 Gunnar Friede, Timo Busch & Alexander Bassen (2015) ESG and financial performance: aggregated evidence from more than 2000 empirical studies, Journal of Sustainable Finance & Investment, 5:4, 210-233, DOI: 10.1080/20430795.2015.1118917

 Information contained herein has been obtained by sources we consider reliable, but is not guaranteed and we are not soliciting any action based upon it.
 Any opinions expressed are based on our interpretation of the data available to us at the time of the original publication of the report.
 These opinions are subject to change at any time without notice.
 Investors must bear in mind that inherent in investments are the risks of fluctuating prices and the uncertainties of dividends, rates of return, and yield.
 Investors should also remember that past performance is not necessarily an indicator of future performance and D.A.
 Davidson & Co. makes no guarantee, expressed or implied to future performance.
+D.A.
+Davidson & Co. is a registered broker-dealer and registered investment adviser that does not provide tax or legal advice.
 Investors should consult their financial and/or tax advisor before implementing any investment plan.
 Copyright D.A.
 Davidson & Co., 2018.
 All rights reserved.
 Member SIPC.